benfrisbie/secret-santa/README.md

 Secret Santa is a program written in python that simulates drawing random names out of a hat for a [secret santa gift exchange](https://en.wikipedia.org/wiki/Secret_Santa).
 It also sends an email to each person participanting to notify them who their secret recipient is.
 The only default rule in place is that a person can not get themself as a recipient.

-# How to run
+# Getting Started
-## Create a python virtual environment.
+## Create a Python Virtual Environment.
 (Optional)
 First create a python virtual environment.
 This is optional, but it is always recommended to keep project dependencies seperate.
 ```
-python -m venv /path/to/new/virtual/environment
+python -m venv venv
-source /path/to/new/virtual/environment/bin/activate
+source venv/bin/activate
 ```
-This creates a virtual environment at the path `/path/to/new/virtual/environment` and then activates it.
+This creates a virtual environment named `venv` in the current working directory and then activates it.

-Check out https://docs.python.org/3/library/venv.html for more info on virtual environments.
+Check out https://docs.python.org/3/library/venv.html for more info on python virtual environments.

-## Install dependencies
+## Install Dependencies
-Install all of this projects package dependencies.
+Install all of the project's package dependencies.
 ```
 pip install -r requirements.txt
 ```

-## Modify config.yaml
+## Modify Config YAML
-Modify config.yaml with your desired settings.
-Check out the [Config YAML](#Config-YAML) section for help with that.
+Modify `config.yaml` with your desired settings.
+Check out the [Config YAML](#Config-YAML) section for help.

-## Run the script
+## Run the Script
 ```
 python secret-santa.py
 ```